cmoesgaard/curl/docs/INTERNALS.md

 <a name="connectdata"></a>
 ## connectdata

-  A general idea in libcurl is to keep connections around in a connection "cache" after they have been used in case they will be used again and then re-use an existing one instead of creating a new as it creates a significant performance boost.
+  A general idea in libcarl is to keep connections around in a connection "cache" after they have been used in case they will be used again and then re-use an existing one instead of creating a new as it creates a significant performance boost.